toolleeo/cli-apps/README.md

 * [grv](https://github.com/rgburke/grv) - Git Repository Viewer - A terminal based interface for viewing Git repositories.
 It allows refs, commits and diffs to be viewed, searched and filtered.
 * [Mercurial](https://www.mercurial-scm.org/) - Free, distributed source control management tool.
 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
+* [Soft Serve](https://github.com/charmbracelet/soft-serve) - Self-hostable Git server for the command line.
+One distinguished feature is the possibility to create new repositories with a push.
 * [tig](https://github.com/jonas/tig) - An ncurses-based text-mode interface for `git` that can act as a repository browser, but can also assist in staging changes for commit at chunk level.

 ## <a name="viewers"></a>Viewers